dhl1337/auth-demo/README.md

 `/auth-demo/src/server/config` make sure you add `auth.js` and `config.js`

-In your `auth.js` make sure you add this in and fill in with your credentials.
+In your `auth.js` fill in the credentials.
 ```
 module.exports = {
     'facebookAuth' : {